-Our procedures and syst tems include: Responsibility a named senior designated safeguarding lead who are part of our leadership team have a clearly defined role and responsibilities in relation to child protection, appropriate to the level at which s/he operates.
-Being a member of the leadership team ensures that our DSL has the appropriate status and authority to perform the duties of a DSL role/ post as we recognise that the role carries a significant level of responsibility providing advice and support to other staff on child welfare, safeguarding and child protection matters. our DSL is provided with time, funding, training and support to conduct their role effectively and to ensure that the Deputy DSLs are also supported in their roles to ensure that they contribute as appropriately to further ensure this. we also have in place Deputy DSLs who support the DSL in their role, who whilst not part of the senior leadership team are members of staff in school who are appropriate to undertake this role in support of the DSL and who also receive training, guidance and support to ensure the overall effectiveness of our policy in practice. we understand and are clear that as a Governing Body we have a strategic leadership responsibility for our safeguarding arrangements and ensure that we comply with our duties and responsibility under legislation to achieve this, ensure that our policies, procedures and training are effective and comply with the law at all times.
+Our procedures and systems include:

+Responsibility: a named senior designated safeguarding lead who are part of our leadership team have a clearly defined role and responsibilities which includes online safety and understanding the filtering and monitoring systems for this that we have in place.
+In relation to child protection, appropriate to the level at which s/he operates.
+Being a member of the leadership team ensures that our DSL has the appropriate status and authority to perform the duties of a DSL role/ post as we recognise that the role carries a significant level of responsibility providing advice and support to other staff on child welfare, safeguarding and child protection matters. our DSL is provided with time, funding, training, and support to conduct their role effectively and to ensure that the Deputy DSLs are also supported in their roles to ensure that they contribute as appropriately to further ensure this. we also have in place Deputy DSLs who support the DSL in their role, who whilst not part of the senior leadership team are members of staff in school who are appropriate to undertake this role in support of the DSL and who also receive training, guidance, and support to ensure the overall effectiveness of our policy in practice.

+we understand and are clear that as a Governing Body we have a strategic leadership responsibility for our safeguarding arrangements and ensure that we comply with our duties and responsibility under legislation to achieve this, ensure that our policies, procedures, and training are effective and comply with the law at all times.
 Operationally the application of policies and procedures adopted by our Governing Body is a delegated responsibility to the Head teacher where they are required to ensure that these are understood and followed by staff.
-Clarity of Understanding a description of what child abuse and exploitation is, and the procedures for how to respond to it where there are concerns about a child's safety or welfare including the need for early help, concerns about the actions of a staff member, governor, or volunteer.
-This includes concerns that are raised about a child from their home life, wider community and/or time spent online.
-Responsibilities are clearly understood which include Our Headteacher ensures that our policies and procedures, adopted by the Governing Body are understood, and on behalf of the Governing Body ensures that such documents are followed/enacted by staff through the practices and expectations that are operated and enforced in school.